Our students have obtained rewarding jobs in a number of professions, including:

 - survey methods

 - statistical analysis

 - focus groups

 Sociology students are able to take advantage of the excellent careers resources, support and connections provided by the University, including the ncl+ service.
 Careers advisers put our students in touch with volunteer mentors from the private and public sectors, assist with valuable work placements and offer helpful advice about possible career trajectories.

 In year three, students in Sociology can take the careers service’s innovative Career Development module to get a real taste of the world of work to inform their future choices.

 The Sociology personal development profile resource file has been specially designed to support students to manage their learning, develop their skills acquisition, and work out their career plans.
 Our pastoral support ensures that personal tutors are with students at every step.

+The University works closely with key employers to define the graduate skills which, when added to a degree, will give students the skills they need in life beyond university.
 Our degrees are endorsed by the University’s Graduate Skills Framework.
-Newcastle University works closely with key employers to define the graduate skills which, when added to a degree, will give students the skills they need in life beyond university.